How to Kick a Rugby Ball: with Jack Carty

 The Irish International out-half has performed on some of the biggest stages across Europe, so who better to show us what it takes.

-Take it away, Jack.
+If not, take it away, Jack.

 How to place a rugby ball on a tee